nickpharrison/htmlfy/README.md

 ```

 ### Entify
 Enforce entity characters for textarea content.
-By default, this also does basic minification on textareas before setting entities.
-When running this function as standalone, you'll likely want to pass `minify_content` as `true`, for full minification of the textarea.
+By default, this performs basic minification on textareas before setting entities.
+When running this function as a standalone, you'll likely want to pass `minify_content` as `true` for full minification of the textarea.
 It does not process any other tags.

 ```js
 import { entify } from 'htmlfy'